katemihalikova/maptiler-hw/notes.md

 ```

 The I add the code from the documentation, modifying it for my use.
 It runs just fine without any problems!

+# Readme

+Since the rubber duck model I had downloaded requires a CC attribution, I created a Readme file for it.
+And since I already had the file opened, I added other details to it as well.
+It should include all steps required, starting from a bare repository, up to building a production code.